emanuelefavero/algorithms/QUICK-SORT.md

 > Note: Since the average case is O(n log n), quick sort is considered to be one of the fastest sorting algorithms and is used a lot in programming languages built-in sort methods.
 (The average case is the one that is most likely to occur)
 >
 > BEWARE: Quick Sort performs poorly when the array is already sorted or almost sorted.
-In this case, the worst case time complexity is O(n^2)
+In this case, the worst case time complexity is O(n^2) so Insertion Sort is a better choice for this scenario

 ## Space Complexity